After thousands of miles on the road, I’ve created this essential list of the best road trip tips and tricks to help you ahead of your journey.

-An item that really helped me was the iOttie Wireless Charging Phone Mount which allows you to keep your mobile accessible whilst charging in your vehicle.
+An item that I really like is a Wireless Car Charger which allows you to keep your mobile accessible whilst charging in your vehicle.
 If you need a budget alternative the Anker Car Charger works great.

 Take some time the week before to go over these road trip tips to make sure you have all your gear sorted.
 Preparation is key!

 The main items to consider before a road trip are:

 - Camping/outdoor equipment